 Looking for a way out of dancing, Martin started a short-lived comic strip called Louie the Lawyer.
 It made so little money he had to keep dancing while drawing on the side.
 He took another stab with Pete and Pinto.
 That strip, too, failed to catch fire.

 But in 1920, Branner hit the jackpot.
 There had been previous strips about working women.
 In 1907, Sally Snooks, a strip about a stenographer, appeared for about a year before it fizzled.
 Somebody’s Stenog started up in 1918.
 And publishers realized that with so many women taking up careers during World War I, the time was right for a character-driven comic strip about the travails of the young working woman.

-Just months after the 19th Amendment to the U.S. Constitution was passed, giving women the vote, Winnie Winkle the Breadwinner came to life in newspapers in New York and Chicago.
-Winnie was a city girl looking to cast off her working-class roots and rise into the middle class, but Branner made sure it wasn’t going to be easy.
+Just months after ratification of the 19th Amendment gave women the vote, Winnie Winkle the Breadwinner came to life.
+Modeled on Edith, she appeared in newspapers in New York and Chicago.
+Winnie, a city girl, looked to cast off her working-class roots and rise into the middle class.
+But Branner made sure it wasn’t going to be easy.

 Winnie was saddled with supporting her parents, who were anything but modern.
 Her dad, Rip, was a layabout.
-Her coworkers were clearly working class, lacking Winnie’s ambition.
-Her adopted brother, Perry, was a constant source of irritation as he chafed at Winnie’s attempts to replace his country-boy tendencies with citified manners.
+Winnie’s coworkers were clearly working class, lacking her ambition.
+Her adopted brother, Perry, was a constant source of irritation.
+He chafed at Winnie’s attempts to replace his country-boy tendencies with citified manners.

 While Branner got some laughs at the expense of Winnie’s backward-thinking friends and family, there was always a sly subtext to his storylines.
 He hinted that Winnie’s pursuit of sophistication and all the fashionable trappings of the upper classes was misguided.